achtnullzwei/Doorman/docs/en/changelog/firmware.md

   This change simplifies dashboard integration and delivers a more consistent, intuitive experience.

 - **Use Light Entity instead of Button for Hallway Light**
-  The `Turn on the light` button have been replaced by a light entity.
+  The `Turn on the light` button have been replaced by the `Hallway Light` light entity.
   You can now use the `light.turn_on` action in Home Assistant to turn on the hallway light.
 This change simplifies dashboard integration and delivers a more consistent, intuitive experience.

 - **Extended Ring to Open to Apartment Doorbells**
    [Ring To Open](https://doorman.azon.ai/guide/automation/ring-to-open) now also works with your apartment doorbell when paired with a Nuki Smart Lock — making access even more convenient and seamless.

-- **Runtime MQTT Configuration**
+- **MQTT Integration**
+  The configuration assistant now allows you to select the [MQTT integration](https://doorman.azon.ai/guide/firmware/mqtt).
-   If you flashed the firmware with MQTT integration, you can now enter your broker credentials via the built-in web interface.
+  After flashing, just enter your broker credentials via the built-in web interface.

-- **HomeKit Support**
+- **HomeKit Integration**
-   Firmware flashing now includes an option for seamless [HomeKit integration](https://doorman.azon.ai/guide/firmware/homekit), enabling native control through Apple's Home app and Siri.
+  To enable native control through Apple's Home app and Siri, you can now choose the [HomeKit integration](https://doorman.azon.ai/guide/firmware/homekit) in the configuration assistant.

 - **Pre-Open Commands**
    In some setups, it’s necessary to send one or more preparatory commands to select the correct door.
 This feature allows you to define and send a sequence of commands before the `open_door` command is executed.